mikesteele/react-game-hooks/README.md

 ### Positions

 Positions represent objects in 2D space.
-They come with a bounding box with allows for collision detection with other positions via `useInteraction`.
+They come with a bounding box that allows for collision detection with other positions via `useInteraction`.

 #### const [position, requestMove] = usePosition(x, y, width, height)